afzalrahman11/finance-tracker/README.md

 # README

-This is the finance-tracker application from the Complete Ruby on Rails course.
+Changed the git email for local in the terminal. git config --local user.email "email@example.com"